johnmathews/johnmathews.github.io.old/content/articles/20170609_ambitious.md

 18. So be pragmatic about risk.
 19. Incorporate in London where the laws are good, even if you don't want to operate in the UK.
 It has a better designed system of corporate law.
 Estonia is also good.

-## Best European city for founders:
+## Best European city for founders

 London, Paris, Berlin..